amit-kumar-72/Lexisg-frontend-intern-test/README.md

 ## 🖥 How To Run Locally

-// download mygithub code and open terminal and in the terminal see your are in frontend folder is last end point example  like this..
-D:\frontendtask> and then
+// download my github zip code and extract the code  open open the extracted folder in vs code

+ and then